 From 1892 to 1924, Ellis Island was America's largest and most active immigration station, where over 12 million immigrants were processed.
 On average, the inspection process took approximately 3-7 hours.
 For the vast majority of immigrants, Ellis Island truly was an "Island of Hope" - the first stop on their way to new opportunities and experiences in America.
-For the rest, it became the "Island of Tears" - a place where families were separated and individuals were denied entry into this country.
+For the rest, it became the "Island of Tears" - a place where families were separated and individuals were denied entry into the United States.

-Meet some of the "PEOPLE" who helped to make up the story of Ellis Island such as the workers who kept Ellis Island running, and helped immigrants make their way into America.
+Meet some of the "PEOPLE" who helped create the story of Ellis Island.
+Many government workers, as well as detained immigrants, kept Ellis Island running so new arrivals could make their way into America.

-The "PLACES" in Ellis Island's timeline show us how people have utilized this speck of land in New York Harbor for hundreds of years.
+There are "PLACES" in Ellis Island's timeline that show us how people have utilized this speck of land in New York Harbor for hundreds of years.

 The "STORIES" of Ellis Island's 'unsung' immigrants speak to all of us.
-Read some of these stories here.
+Read some of their stories here.

-Our extensive "COLLECTIONS" help us learn about the histories of both Ellis and Liberty Islands through tangible objects.
+Our extensive "COLLECTIONS" help us learn about the histories of both Ellis and Liberty Island through tangible objects.